breedx-splk/anatomy_of_java_instrumentation/README.md

         * hooks to observe the library behavior (observer pattern?)
             * (if you write a library, please do this!)
         * note: just pure API, no implementation (yet)
-* an example application that uses our library
+* an example application that uses this toy library
     * show code
     * curl a quick demo
         * look at how simple/boring our traces are!
     * we want additional visibility, especially around this lib
 * let's build library instrumentation
-    * register our lib instrumentation with library code hooks
+    * register this lib instrumentation with library code hooks
     * implement opentelemetry calls
         * create, start, end span
     * (we could just use this in our app and call it done)